When Permits are Required

-The following are examples of projects that require permits:
+The following are limited examples of common projects that require permits,:

-Beyond cosmetic alterations, permits are required for kitchen and bath remodels, loft conversions, converting a garage to living space, re-roofing, gutter replacement, dry-walling, electric and plumbing alterations and upgrades, furnace and water heater replacements, air conditioner install or replacement, radon system installation and finishing basements.
+Beyond cosmetic alterations, permits are required for window or door replacements, kitchen and bath remodels, loft conversions, converting a garage to living space, re-roofing, gutter replacement, dry-walling, electric and plumbing alterations and upgrades, furnace and water heater replacements, air conditioner install or replacement, radon system installation and finishing basements.
 Additional information pertaining to projects and permits can be found on the Forms and Regulations page.

 Repairs Involving Structural Members Installations